AntonTegnelov/agentic_problem_solver/docs/explanation/architecture.md

 ## Overview

 APS is designed as a modular agent-based system for solving complex programming problems.
-The initial implementation featured a single `SolverAgent` that handled the entire problem-solving workflow, which has now been transformed into a hierarchical multi-agent system with specialized roles for more effective task decomposition and execution.
+The system implements a hierarchical multi-agent architecture with specialized roles for effective task decomposition and execution.

-> **IMPORTANT: The `SolverAgent` is now deprecated** and will be removed in a future version.
-All new development should use the hierarchical agent system.

 ## Current Architecture